 4 Timeless Qualities Of Strategic Marketing Leaders

-Being a marketing leader in today's economy reminds me of my first solo cross country flight in 1988: even when I think I'm totally in control, bad things can happen.
+Being a marketing leader in today's economy reminds me of my first solo cross country flight in 1988: even when I think I'm totally in control, generic viagra bad things can happen.

 I prepared one week in advance for this adventure from Stratford, Connecticut to Concord, New Hampshire.
 I had all of my sectional charts clearly marked, and the forecast was clear blue skies and calm air.
 As I crossed the invisible aerial border from Connecticut to Massachusetts, something strange happened.